Firebird Home Firebird Documentation Index

 Other Pre-installation Issues

 The binary installer will determine the host operating system and try to install system libraries appropriately for that O/S. In most cases there will be no problems.
-However, early versions of WinXP and Windows 2003 that have not used Windows Update will not have the correct version of the Windows Installer required to install the side-by-side assemblies of the run-time libraries.
-If this occurs there are two possible solutions:
+As already alluded to above, early versions of WinXP and Windows 2003 that have not used Windows Update will not have the correct version of the Windows Installer required to install the side-by-side assemblies of the run-time libraries.

-• If the host O/S is pre-WinXP then the msvc 80 runtime libraries can be copied from the Firebird \bin\ directory into the Windows \system32\ directory.
+If the host O/S is pre-WinXP runtime libraries (msvcp80.dll and msvcr80.dll and the MSVC80 manifest for V.2.1.x, or msvcp71.dll and msvcr71.dll for V.2.0.x) can be copied directly from the Firebird \bin\ directory into the Windows or WINNT \system32\ directory.

 Installing under 64-bit versions of Windows